Lionel Bruce Greaves

 Lionel Bruce Greaves (1895–1984) was a Welsh missionary to Africa, soldier, educator, and author.
 His published reports were essential during United Kingdom discussions considering independence movements in Sub-Saharan Africa.
 He was awarded the Military Cross (UK), The Order of the White Eagle (Serbia), and the OBE (UK).

-Greaves brought significant political, educational, and religious change to Ghana, Kenya, Uganda, and Tanzania as well as the independence movements of Basutoland and Swaziland.
-Bruce not only served in the British army throughout World War I but also served various communities in Africa, providing an educational leadership and religious evangelism.
+Greaves brought political, educational, and religious change to Ghana, Kenya, Uganda, and Tanzania as well as the independence movements of Basutoland and Swaziland.
+He served in the British army throughout World War I and also served various communities in Africa, providing educational leadership and religious evangelism.

 Early life and education

-Born in Cardiff, Wales in 1895, Greaves was described as clever, hard-working individual.
-In 1914, he won a scholarship to Trinity College, Cambridge, Cambridge, and planned to attend.
+Born in Cardiff, Wales in 1895, Greaves won a scholarship in 1914 to Trinity College, Cambridge, Cambridge, and planned to attend.
 Shortly after however, he attested for, or joined, the 21st Battalion, Royal Fusiliers.

-Military service and awards
+Military service

-In the military, he held different positions (Lance-Corporal, Second Lieutenant) in various Battalions (21st, 17th, 8th).
+In the military, Greaves held the positions Lance-Corporal and Second Lieutenant in various Battalions (21st, 17th, 8th).
 He was awarded the Military Cross (MC) in 1919 and Order of the White Eagle (Serbia) 5th Class "with Swords".
 Receiving the Military Cross, Greaves was described as demonstrating in a military action on 25 September 1918, "gallantry and devotion" in leading an attack on Pt 1472, near Doiran Lake, North Macedonia and overpowering the opposing forces who were using rifles and machine guns.
-Due to Greaves' outstanding leadership and courage, the men quickly defeated the opposing forces with their Lewis gun.
+Due to Greaves' leadership and courage, the men quickly defeated the opposing forces with their Lewis gun.
 Graves received the Order of the White Eagle, 5th Class with Swords from the King of Serbia in 1920 for his service on the Macedonia front in World War I as part of the British Salonika Army.